 - Line a baking sheet with parchment paper.
 Place the mushrooms on the parchment - top side down.
 Drizzle with olive oil and sprinkle lightly with salt and pepper.
 Set aside.

 - Heat 2 teaspoons olive oil in a skillet over medium high heat.
 Add the pancetta and cook for 3-5 minutes or until crispy and golden.
 Use a slotted spoon to transfer pancetta to stacked paper towels to drain.
 Set aside.

 - Add the shallot mushroom stem mixture to the rendered fat in the pan and cook for 3-5 minutes or until softened and fragrant.
+Stir in the chopped thyme and cook until fragrant, 30 seconds to a minute.
 Add the chopped spinach and cook until wilted and soft 2-3 minutes.
 Stir in the whipping cream and simmer for 3-5 minutes until slightly thickened.
 Remove from heat and add the parmesan and mozzarella, stirring until the cheese melts and the sauce is evenly incorporated.
 Add 3/4 cup breadcrumbs and the reserved pancetta.
 Stir to a thick, spoonable consistency.

 - Spoon filling into the mushroom caps.
 Sprinkle with the remaining 1/4 cup of breadcrumbs.
 Bake for 25-30 minutes or until mushrooms are softened and filling is soft and bubbly.
 Transfer to a platter and serve hot.